Current as of March 2020 | Download print version (PDF)

 However, Vietnamese regulations do not grant tax exemptions for income originating from activities carried out by an NPO or SE for charitable, social purposes and other not-for-profit purposes.

 Goods imported as humanitarian aid and non-refundable aid that NPOs and SEs receive from foreign donors, are generally exempted from VAT and other indirect taxes at the import stage.
 Monetary aid from foreign donors to buy goods for use in humanitarian activities is also generally not subject to VAT.

 The United States and Vietnam signed a double tax treaty on July 7, 2015.
 Though signed, the double tax treaty will not come into effect until both countries exchange instruments of ratification; to the knowledge of the author, this has not yet occurred.

-A new Law on Science and Technology took effect on January 1, 2014, replacing the prior law from 2000.
-Decree 08 and Circular 03 were issued soon after to guide the implementation of this new law and perfect the legal framework for the establishment and operation of STOs.
-The Law and its implementing regulations distinguish more clearly among types of STOs based on the source of capital contribution—including public STOs, non-public STOs, and foreign-invested STOs—and provide different procedures for the establishment of each type.
+The Law on Science and Technology No. 29/2013/QH13, and its implementing regulations (Decree 08 and Circular 03) distinguish between types of STOs based on the source of capital contribution—including public STOs, non-public STOs, and foreign-invested STOs—and provide different procedures for the establishment of each type.
 The Law and its regulations also provide a legal basis for the establishment of representative offices and branches of foreign STOs, which have been operated in Vietnam for years.

 For example, the right to “participate in programs, projects, studies and counseling and critical comment and examination at the request of state agencies” (Decree 45, Article 23(7)) adds the provision “at the request of state agencies” and, accordingly, arguably limits the scope of advocacy by associational entities.
 Similarly, the provision on “commenting on legal documents” is also limited by organizational role and status.